rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

 # Query the node, telling it simply to read the SQLite database directly.
 # No guarantees on how old the data is.
 In fact, the node may not even be
 # connected to the cluster.
-Provides the shortest possible query response time.
+Provides the fastest possible query response.
 curl -G 'localhost:4001/db/query?level=none' --data-urlencode 'q=SELECT * FROM foo'

 # Query the node, telling it simply to read the SQLite database directly.